Array ( => August => 9, => 2021 )09August

 - Wissenschafts- und Technologiepolitik

-1 PhD Position in STS at the Technical University of Munich
+1 PhD Position in MCTS at the Technical University of Munich

 Deadline: August 25, 2021

 The research group “Science & Technology Policy” (STP) at MCTS explores the interactions between science, technology, society and policy, with a distinct focus on the social studies of the life sciences and biomedicine.
-The group is based at the MCTS, an interdisciplinary research center in Science and Technology Studies (STS).
+The group is based at the MCTS, an interdisciplinary research center in Science and Technology Studies (MCTS).
 As of October 2021, the MCTS will transform into the Department of Science, Technology & Society at the newly founded TUM School of Social Sciences & Technology.
-The MCTS – and the future STS Department – is home to about 60 researchers in STS and two international MA programs (MA Science & Technology Studies and MA Responsibility in Science, Engineering and Technology), as well as a hub for international guest researchers in STS.
+The MCTS – and the future MCTS Department – is home to about 60 researchers in MCTS and two international MA programs (MA Science & Technology Studies and MA Responsibility in Science, Engineering and Technology), as well as a hub for international guest researchers in MCTS.

 About the research project